jnozzi/cocoadev.com/markdown/NSTextStorageWordsVSNextWordFromIndex.md

 I try to count words and have problems in string like this:     1.
 2. 3.
 4. 5.

-If I count words using     General/myTextStorage words] count] it returns 1 (one) word, but if I count words using     nextWordFromIndex:, it returns 11 (eleven).
+If I count words using     myTextStorage words] count] it returns 1 (one) word, but if I count words using     nextWordFromIndex:, it returns 11 (eleven).
 And this problem exists only with numbers and period (or comma after it).
 If I have each number like x.x (where x is any digit) or string like this     a. b. c. d. e. then it counts correctly and both methods returns 5 words.

 (I know I can workaround it by counting words by counting whitespaces between them, but then it doesn't work correctly with japanese language - that language doesn't have whitespaces between words, but my method (    nextWordFromIndex:) works fine with any language except the case with numbers).
 So is there any workaround or explanation of why     nextWordFromIndex: count a number with period like two words?
 Can anyone check is it fixed in Tiger?
 (Yes, I'm on Panther still)